azavea/noaa-flood-mapping/catalogs/usfimr-s1/README.md

 pip3 install -r requirements.txt
 ```

 Run `build_catalog.py`, providing the s3 root at which images have been ingested.
-For example
+Be sure to point at a path
+which contains tiffs in a 4326 projection!

 ```bash
 ./build_catalog.py --imagery-root-s3 <s3-path>